Machine learning based hyperspectral image analysis: A survey: Machine learning for hyperspectral analysis

 \subsection{Clustering}

+Clustering refers to grouping unlabeled data into homogeneous groups.
 Clustering algorithms have been primarily applied for unsupervised land cover classification of hyperspectral images~\cite{villa2013}, however they have been also used for band selection, semi-supervised classification, dimensionality reduction, and unmixing.
 The commonly used clustering algorithms are k-means~\cite{bishop2006}, ISODATA~\cite{ball1965}, meanshift~\cite{cheng1995}, affinity propagation~\cite{frey2007}, graph-based clustering~\cite{vonLuxburg2007}, and Dirichlet process mixture models~\cite{teh2011}.
-The k-means and the ISODATA methods were discusses earlier in Section \ref{GMM_subsection}.
-K-means and ISODATA are the most popular clustering algorithm used in remote sensing and they have found usages in unsupervised classification~\cite{baldeck2013_gmm,narumalani2006_gmm}, anomaly detection~\cite{duran2007_gmm}, and dimensionality reduction~\cite{su2011_gmm}.
+The k-means and the ISODATA methods are clustering methods that utilize mixture of Gaussians model and were discusses earlier in Section~\ref{GMM_subsection}.

 Meanshift is an algorithm that can be used to find the locations of the modes in multi-modal distributions of data.
 It iteratively updates the estimates of the modes by the mean of all the data points weighted by a kernel function placed at the locations of the mode estimates.
 Meanshift does not require prior knowledge of the number of clusters unlike k-means, which is an advantage. \cite{huang2008} proposed using meanshift for unsupervised classification of a hyperspectral image.
 Then, they classified the mean spectra of each cluster using a supervised classifier and assigned all the pixels in the cluster with the predicted class.